 5 Systems of Wine Cellar Cooling Units That Protect Your Investment

-1. Self-Contained Wine Cellar Cooling Units
+1. Self-Contained Wine Cellar Cooling Units – Best for Small Wine Cellars

 Self-contained wine cellar cooling units are one of the most popular choices for small to mid-sized cellars.
 By placing all components—compressor, evaporator, and condenser—in one box, installation of these units is relatively easy and affordable.